2021 Range Rover and Long-Wheelbase model: price, specs and release date

 Though it will be sold in Western markets, including the UK, the LWB Range Rover is mainly intended for the Chinese market, but it will go on sale in other countries, including the UK.

 2021 Range Rover engines

-Quite what this engine will be isn’t clear just yet, but the current model uses V6 and V8 petrol and diesel engines.
+What’s not clear is what engine this prototype has, but the current model uses V6 and V8 petrol and diesel engines.
 There’s also a 2.0-litre four-cylinder in the plug-in hybrid model.
-The new model could get a completely overhauled engine range, though, as it’s likely to use a brand new set of chassis components (called a platform).
+The new Range Rover could get a completely overhauled engine range, though, as it’s likely to use a brand new set of chassis components (called a platform).

-The new platform will allow Land Rover to fit better-integrated hybrid and electric systems, meaning the new Range Rover will almost certainly be available as a plug-in hybrid.
-Land Rover is working with BMW on new electric car tech, so we expect to see the results of that on display in the newest Range Rover – a pure-electric version isn’t out of the question.
+This new set-up will allow Land Rover to fit better-integrated hybrid and electric systems, meaning the new Range Rover will almost certainly be available as a plug-in hybrid.
+Land Rover is working with BMW on new electric car tech, so expect to see the results of that on display in the newest Range Rover – a pure-electric version isn’t out of the question.

 2021 Range Rover interior